 If you plan to bring your children to the delivery, check with the hospital in advance.

-And the reality is that Labor and Delivery is probably the place in the hospital where things can go from great, to absolutely horrible within minutes.
+And the reality is that Labor and Delivery is probably the place in the hospital where things can go from great to absolutely horrible within minutes.
 We are constantly vigilant because we, as nurses, know that.

-If your cesarean is a true emergency (you are put under general anesthesia) no one is allowed in the room.
+If your cesarean birth is a true emergency (you are put under general anesthesia) no one is allowed in the room.

 Related Post: 5 Tips for C-sections